Maryushi3/emoji-picker-qtpy/README.md

 Arch Linux users can install Tkinter by installing `tk` package from `extra` repository.
 While debian-based distro users should install `python3-tk` package.

+This all works only if you have `python3` installed 👌

 ## Serving suggestion 🥘

 Create an executable shell script in an accessible location with following contents: